mengmwang/mengmwang/README.md

 ### Hi there 👋!
 Welcome to my GitHub profile!

 I am Mengmeng.
 I am a Data Scientist/PhD researcher in Statistical Signal Processing.
 I am passionate about Data Science.
-I will be sharing my journey as I build up project experience in the data space.

-I am confident in: Python, MATLAB, R
+I am confident in: Python, R, MATLAB

 I have experience in: SQL